MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 5.  **-&gt; On the target system**

-    Locate a small media file (such as Windows notification sound file with a .wav file extension) and click on the file to play it.
+    Locate a small media file (such as Windows notification sound file with a .wav file extension) and click the file to play it.
 For example you can use Ring05.wav located in the Windows\\Media directory.

 6.  **&lt;- On the host system**

-    When the media file is played, the breakpoint should fire, which will cause execution of the driver code on the target system should halt.
+    When the media file is played, the breakpoint should fire, and execution of the driver code on the target system should halt.

     ```syntax cmd
     Breakpoint 1 hit